wp-plugins/hotspots/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the options page (Settings > HotSpots)
 1. Turn on the Save Mouse Clicks option to start recording mouse clicks and also the Draw HotSpots Enable option.
-1. To view the heat map of mouse clicks, go to the Mouse Clicks section at the bottom of the Settings page.
+1. To view the heat map of mouse clicks, go to the URL's section at the bottom of the Settings page.
 Then click View site for a URL with a selected window size and a new window will open and draw the hot spots.
 You can also manually add query parameter drawHotSpots=true to the URL of your page (i.e. www.mywebsite.com?drawHotSpots=true or www.mywebsite.com?cat=1&drawHotSpots=true).

 == Frequently Asked Questions ==